ARPA-SIMC/arkimet/doc/ds-ondisk2.md

 ### During check

+- the segment must be a directory [unaligned]
+- the size of each data file must match the data size exactly [corrupted]
 - the segment must exist [deleted]
+- segments that only contain data that has been removed are identified as not present in the index [new]
 - all data known by the index for this segment must be present on disk [unaligned]
 - no pair of (offset, size) data spans from the index can overlap [unaligned]
 - data must start at the beginning of the segment [dirty]